tyjo/GCM/README.md

 where N is the length of the sequence.

 ### Inference
 Inference proceeds by maximum likelihood.
-The initial parameters of the transition matrix are those that are passed to the constructor.
+The initial parameters are specified in the transition matrix.
 Observed sequences are specified in the Node constructor.
 The example below infers parameters for a 4 species tree with 100 base pair sequences.

 ```python
 import src.TransitionMatrix as tm